Fifty by Fifty is catalyzing a movement to scale up employee ownership

 GOOD FOR EMPLOYEES

-- WAGES: Employee owners’ average wage is 5 to 12 percent higher than employees in conventional firms.
+- WAGES: Employee owners earn average wages 5 to 12 percent higher than employees in conventional firms.

 - WEALTH: The net worth of employee owners aged 28 to 34 is 92 percent higher than for non-employee owners.